Jane Fonda Arrested In DC During Climate Change Protest

 In the past 15 years, Fonda has spoken out against the Iraq War, participating in a January 27, 2007 anti-war rally and march on the National Mall in Washington, D.C..
 She was also one of 1,500 to sign a letter protesting the 2009 Toronto International Film Festival's spotlight on Tel Aviv, but faced some backlash for the letter's criticism of Israel.
 She addressed the concerns in a piece for The Huffington Post.

-Fonda will likely issue a statement on her arrest but, according to her rep, they "need to get her out of jail first."
+Fonda will likely issue a statement on her arrest but, according to her representative, they "need to get her out of jail first."

 Advertisement